Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey

 \subsection{PSR~J1942+0142}

 Nearly all pulsars that exhibit subpulse drift have a preferred drift direction over the entire profile.
-Only three pulsars -- PSRs~J0815+0939, J1034--3224, and B1839--04 -- are known to show the phenomenon of bi-drifting \citep{maura_spd,Szary_2020}, in which the direction of subpulse drift can change between emission components.
-The bi-drifting of PSR~J1942+0142 is shown in Fig.~\ref{fig_bd}.
-This pulsar also has a rather wide four-component profile, with the later two merged, as evident from its epoch-averaged profile in Fig.~\ref{fig_avp3}.
-Similar to PSR~J0815+0939. four-component profiles are indicative of an unusual emission viewing geometry \citep{1993ApJ...405..285R}.
+Previously, only three pulsars -- PSRs~J0815+0939, J1034--3224, and B1839--04 -- were known to show the phenomenon of bi-drifting \citep{maura_spd,Szary_2020}, in which the direction of subpulse drift can change between emission components, while only a single pulsar -- PSR~B0826--34 -- was known to exhibit the effect of drift reversal \citep{l+t}.
+Recently, nine new bi-drifters have been discovered \citep{10.1093/mnras/staf1710}.
+The characteristics of these new bi-drifters are quite different from PSR~J1942+0142 and past known bi-drifters, showing far narrower profile widths ($<$ 20$\degree$) and smaller $P_{3}$ values.
+The distribution of $P$, $P_{2}$, and $P_{3}$ among known bi-drifting pulsars currently appears to be consistent with the underlying population of all drifting pulsars.

 The cause of subpulse drift is still debated.
 As described by \cite{l+t}, above the polar cap the electric potential should vary between adjacent field lines, giving rise to a tangential component of the electric field $E_{\perp}$.
-This then leads to an $\vec{E}\times\vec{B}$ of outflowing plasma, which traditionally \footnote{\cite{l+t} include a review of alternate models which we refer the interested reader to.} has been favored as the cause of subpulse drift.
-In this picture, variation of electric potential across the polar cap can give rise to bi-drifting \citep{l+t}. \cite{szary} expanded on this, and noted that in the presence of multipolar fields, the drift no longer centers around the magnetic axis, but instead around the polar cap potential minimum.
+This then leads to an $\vec{E}\times\vec{B}$ of outflowing plasma, which traditionally\footnote{\cite{l+t} include a review of alternate models to which we refer the interested reader.} has been favored as the cause of subpulse drift.
+In this picture, variation of electric potential across the polar cap can give rise to bi-drifting \citep{l+t}. \cite{Szary} expanded on this, and noted that in the presence of multipolar fields, the drift no longer centers around the magnetic axis, but instead around the polar cap potential minimum.
 Interestingly, this also leads to the semi-empirical model of \cite{drift_wright}.
-What the physical implications of bi-drifting entail are still in its infancy, and with so few known sources in the literature, detailed cases studies are very important for improving constraints on emission models.
-We leave a detailed study of the drift to a forthcoming work.